alexus37/NoriV2Webinterface/README.md

 This command creates after you entered your username and password the `noriwebinterface` directory in your current directory.

-Change your current directory to `noriwebinterface`.
+Change your current directory to `NoriV2Webinterface`.

 ```
-cd noriwebinterface
+cd NoriV2Webinterface
 ```

 All instructions, from now on, assume you are running all commands from the